Bangladesh

 Bangladesh, (Note: /%baeNgl@"dES, %bA:N-/; বাংলাদেশ, /bn/) officially the People's Republic of Bangladesh, (Note: গণপ্রজাতন্ত্রী বাংলাদেশ, /bn/) is a country in South Asia.
-It is the eighth-most populous country in the world and among the most densely populated with a population of over 171 million within an area of 148460 km2.
+It is the eighth-most populous country in the world with a population of almost 177.8 million people within an area of 148461 km2.
 Bangladesh shares land borders with India to the north, west, and east, and Myanmar to the southeast.
-It has a coastline along the Bay of Bengal to its south and is separated from Bhutan and Nepal by the Siliguri Corridor, and from China by the Indian state of Sikkim to its north.
+It has a coastline along the Bay of Bengal to its south and is separated from Bhutan and Nepal by the Siliguri Corridor, and from China by the Indian states of West Bengal and Sikkim to its north.
 Dhaka, the capital and largest city, is the nation's political, financial, and cultural centre.
 Chittagong is the second-largest city and the busiest port of the country.

-The territory of modern Bangladesh was a stronghold of many Hindu and Buddhist dynasties in ancient history.
-Following the Muslim conquest in 1204, the region saw Sultanate and Mughal rule.
-During the Mughal period, particularly under the Bengal Subah, the region emerged as one of the most prosperous and commercially active parts of the world, known for its thriving textile industry and agricultural productivity.
-The Battle of Plassey in 1757 marked the beginning of British colonial rule for the following two centuries.
-In the aftermath of the Partition of India in 1947, East Bengal became the eastern and most populous wing of the newly formed Dominion of Pakistan and was later renamed to East Pakistan.
+The territory of modern Bangladesh was ruled by successive Hindu and Buddhist dynasties in ancient history.
+Following the Muslim conquest in 1204, the region came under Sultanate and Mughal rule.
+As the largest subdivision of the Mughal Empire, Bengal became a major commercial centre, known for its textile industry and agricultural output.
+The Battle of Plassey in 1757 began British colonial rule, which lasted nearly two centuries; colonial policies redirected wealth from Bengal to Britain, while the region itself suffered repeated deadly famines.
+After the Partition of India in 1947, East Bengal became the eastern wing of the newly formed Dominion of Pakistan and was later renamed East Pakistan.